 A Q&A round from the floor followed each speech.

-The Cerame-Unie cocktail brought together executives from champions of the European ceramic industry, from SMEs to global enterprises.
+The Cerame-Unie cocktail brought together executives from champions of the European ceramic industry, from SMEs to global enterprises, with MEPs, EU officials, and allies from other industries.
 The cocktail began with the handover of the Cerame-Unie Manifesto 2019-24 to Roland Meinecke, Head of Unit, Digital, Competitiveness and Trade at the Permanent Representation of Austria to the EU.
-On behalf of the Austrian Presidency of the EU, Mr. Meinecke received the Cerame-Unie Manifesto 2019-24 and addressed spoke on industrial policy and digitalisation.
-On the Cerame-Unie Manifesto 2019-24, Mr. Meinecke applauded the breadth of the issues covered and spoke positively of the policy recommendations therein.
+On behalf of the Austrian Presidency of the EU, Mr. Meinecke received the Cerame-Unie Manifesto 2019-24 and spoke on industrial policy and digitalisation.
+On the Cerame-Unie Manifesto 2019-24, Mr. Meinecke applauded the breadth of the issues covered and spoke positively of the policy discussion therein.

 Alain Delcourt, President of Cerame-Unie, and Heimo Scheuch, Vice-President of Cerame-Unie and CEO of Wienerberger AG, addressed participants thereafter.
 President Delcourt began by emphasising the first point on the manifesto, the call for an ambitious EU industrial strategy.
 President Delcourt then gave a brief overview of the Cerame-Unie Manifesto 2019-24, paying particular attention to climate, sustainability, and research & innovation.
 Vice-President Scheuch developed on the need for an ambitious EU industrial strategy and stressed the need for comprehensive action addressing the lack of skilled European workers and a robust research and investment framework at the EU level.